Celebrating Old Dogs

 Each November, we celebrate old dogs during their “official” month.
 But when is your dog considered old?
 Shadow-Pup at just over two year’s old, has a way to go.
 We love our senior citizen dogs for the special joy they bring every day.
 But once a year, we celebrate old dogs during November Adopt A Senior Pet Month.
 Here are 8 reasons to consider adopting a senior pet.

 I’ve already posted about celebrating old cats.
 It’s time to give equal time to old dogs.
 I’ve written about how to care for an elderly dog before, but this post addresses how to know when your canine friends become old dogs.

 I’ve updated some of the information from when it first published back when my Magical-Dawg and Seren-Kitty were still around.
 For instance, we’ve recently replaced our carpets with hardwood floors.
 So when our Shadow-Pup reaches senior status, we’ll help him out with some accommodations like these “toe grips” from Dr. Buzby that help reduce unsteady gaits.

-Magic was just over eleven years old when he passed away last year, and my first GSD lived to thirteen and a half.
+Magic was just over eleven years old when he passed away, and my first GSD lived to thirteen and a half.
 One is middle-aged and the other considered geriatric, and a lot of it has to do with the size of the pet.
 When our furry friends reach a “certain age” it becomes much more important to stay on top of changes, and just keep ’em comfy during their golden years.